PerimeterX/perimeterx-node-express/README.md

 ```
 <a name="contributing"></a> Contributing
 ----------------------------------------

+The following steps are welcome when contributing to our project.
+### Fork/Clone
+First and foremost, [Create a fork](https://guides.github.com/activities/forking/) of the repository, and clone it locally.
+Create a branch on your fork, preferably using a self descriptive branch name.

+### Code/Run
+Code your way out of your mess, and help improve our project by implementing missing features, adding capabilites or fixing bugs.

+To run the code, simply follow the steps in the [installation guide](#installation).
+Grab the keys from the PerimeterX Portal, and try refreshing your page several times continously.
+If no default behaviours have been overriden, you should see the PerimeterX block page.
+Solve the CAPTCHA to clean yourself and start fresh again.

+Feel free to check out the [Example App](https://nodejs-smaple-app.perimeterx.com), to have a feel of the project.

+### Test
+> Tests for this project are written using [Mocha](https://mochajs.org/).

+**Dont forget to test**.
+The project relies heavily on tests, thus ensuring each user has the same experience, and no new features break the code.
+Before you create any pull request, make sure your project has passed all tests, and if any new features require it, write your own.

 By forking the repository, renaming `tests/utils/test.util.js.dist` into `tests/utils/test.util.js` and changing your configurations on
 `tests/utils/test.util.js` you can easily setup a development kit.